chalmersplasmatheory/FIKA/README.md

        When True, this parameter cancels the calculation of temporal and spectral profiles and optimizes the calculation of a spatialfrofile.

+          spatial_profile_generation  = True

     - `boundaries`

       This parameter sets the upper and lower boundary of the square limiting the spatial profile.

+        boundaries = [-0.1, 0.1]

     - `resolution`

       Parameter that controls how many pixels the spatial profile will contain.
 The grid will be of dimension resolution x resolution

+        resolution = 5

     - `do_interpolation`

       This parameter dictates whether or not you want the spatial profile to be interpolated.
 Note that this is only a visual effect that can be switched on and off even after the calculation of the spatial profile has been carried out.

+        do_interpolation = False